 There are many important paintings and sculptures inside the church, names as Caravaggio, El Greco, Tiziano and Goya.
 Apart from the beauty of the building you also have an art museum to visit.
 Pay attention to the guide and learn a bit of Spanish art too.

 These are the main sites of Toledo and we recommend a visit to them.
 There are other museums and churches that can be visited, but probably you will need more than one day in town.
 Toledo is a city to be explored, you have to walk around the streets and discover things.
 The day we were there was magical, the sunlight brought to the city a golden color.
 I don’t have words to describe it.

 We were so involved by the city that we gave up having lunch in a restaurant to stay in the Cathedral Square eating a sandwich.
 That wasn’t an option to save money, we did it because we wanted to contemplate this fairytale place.

 Do you know you can rent a house, a boat, a castle or a room on Airbnb?
 Curious?
 Sign up here and get a discount on your first booking!

-Do you like to visit historical cities?
+Do you like to visit historic cities?
 Have you visited Toledo, Spain?